Overview

 With the following calculation definitions:

-Estimated losses avoided/year: cost to the organization if vulnerabilities remain unmediated for the next year
+Estimated mitigated losses/year = cost to the organization if vulnerabilities remain unmediated for the next year

 Annual rate of occurrence (ARO) = Annual rate of occurrence (ARO) = The rate at which you expect to experience a threat event.
-The baseline comes from the Verizon Data Breach Investigations (DBIR) Report, and is scaled to the CVSS score of the individual vulnerability report and HackerOne industry benchmarks.
+The baseline comes from the Verizon Data Breach Investigations (DBIR) Report, and is scaled to the CVSS score or CVE score, where it has been provided, of the individual vulnerability report and HackerOne industry benchmarks.
 You can override this value by updating your revenue size and changing the ARO for each incident type.

 Platform fees = Includes HackerOne subscription fees and other applicable services like Triage, Security Advisory Services (SAS), etc. Each subscription fee is adjusted to reflect the portion of time covered by your selected date range and is allocated evenly across the date range.